cessda/cessda.guidelines.public/software/publication.md

 title: Software Publication
 parent: Software Releases
 grand_parent: Software Development
+nav_order: 141
 ---

 # {{ page.title }}

-Software releases of open source components should be published on Zenodo, as per CESSDA's Publication Policy.
+Software releases of open source components should be published on Zenodo, as per CESSDA's [Publication Policy & Proceedures](https://zenodo.org/record/3904264).

 A publication consists of a release tarball matching the release tag in the repository.
 This can be done by